iqbalabd/iqbalabd.github.io/content/Python and PyCons/diversification-is-the-future-psf-2020-en.md

 There were also plans for a poster session to introduce us to the wider North American and international community during the annual PyCon 2020 in Pittsburgh, but due to COVID-19, that unfortunately didn't happen.

-PyCon is an annual Python programming language conference, which is organized by the Python Software Foundation (PSF) and at the same time is also its single biggest fundraising event.
+PyCon US[^fn01] is an annual Python programming language conference, which is organized by the Python Software Foundation (PSF) and at the same time is also its single biggest fundraising event.

 # The Python Software Foundation (PSF)

-First, I have to admit: When I started using Python in 2002, I didn't know about the existance of the PSF.
+First, I have to admit: When I started using Python in 2002, I didn't know about the existence of the PSF.
 I only begin to understand that there is such a thing as the PSF in 2010 when I attended my first PyCon.

 The PSF has a very important but very much obscure role to maintain and